JShull/GAME395_Unity/readme.md

 The links and resources below are primarily the software we will be using in class for assignments and the project work.

-### Content Creation Software

-Below will be an evolving list of links for various mobile/PC based applications to help create content via modern technology.

-* [Reality Scan](https://www.unrealengine.com/en-US/blog/realityscan-is-now-free-to-download-on-ios) Only for iOS but Android is coming - one of the best mobile 3D capture applications on the market and it's 'Free'
-* [Luma AI](https://lumalabs.ai/) can upload videos to their site and get 3D surface models, use your mobile phone to capture items/objects, similar to reality scan but uses a slightly different approach to capturing your item
-* [Unity AR Companion App](https://blog.unity.com/technology/the-ar-companion-app-is-now-available) Unity provides an AR tool that lets you capture content - works on both Android and iOS devices.
-* [Meshroom](https://alicevision.org/#meshroom) little more advanced PC software that is open source and free - creates impressive point cloud data files from multiple sensors/devices and reconstructs a surface mesh.
-Don't need a high end GPU - but you're going to want to use one.
-Supported on Windows/Linux

 #### Version Control

 If you're setting up a Windows machine to go along with the class please download and install these in the order they are provided.